xwiz/stamplay-selfkickstarter/README.md

 We love javascript and front end framework and this time we show you how you can create this app using [AngularJS](http://angularjs.org) to implement the client side logic.
 Here are the user stories for this example:

 * Guest users can signup with Facebook
-* Logged users can donate a fixed amount for you project.
+* Logged users can donate a fixed amount for you project
-* Logged users can ask you any informations with a form.
+* Logged users can ask you any informations with the submit of a form
 * Admins can set a goal of the campaign
 * Admins can be notified when a user is charged
 * Admins can see all payment details via Stripe dashboard